-PEMA will provide Annual Report preparers with training and detailed line-item instructions well in advance of the Annual report being due.
-The training and instructions will cover reporting requirements, including specific scenarios such as how to treat shared costs among programs or departments, prepaid items, multi-year contracts, the Anti-windfall provision of our legislation, closing out 15% grant projects, and other important details.
-911 Office staff are also available to provide on-site or remote support to assist counties with meeting 911 Program requirements
+PEMA will provide Annual Report preparers with training and detailed line-item instructions well in advance of the Annual Report being due.
+The training and instructions will cover reporting requirements (including specific scenarios such as how to treat shared costs among programs or departments), prepaid items, multi-year contracts, the Anti-windfall provision of our legislation, closing out 15% grant projects, and other important details.
+PEMA 911 Office staff members are also available to provide on-site or remote support to assist counties with meeting 911 Program requirements

-• Where do I submit the 2022 Combined Report and 2023 Annual Report?
+• Where do I submit our 2023 Annual Report?